old Gorica, Gorica & new Gorica!

 vista from New Gorica over Old Gorica to the rest of Italy..

 In fact it has the best views in the twin town..
-From one side of the car park you can look out over Nova Gorizia to the Alps, then dash over to the other side of the car park and in 15 seconds, (depending on how quick you can run), you will see the Italian Gorica and the flatland regions of Veneto & Friuli regions with Prosecco!
+From one side of the car park you can look out over Nova Gorizia to the Slovenian Julian Alps, then in just 10 seconds, dash over to the other side of the car park, (depending on how quick you can run), you will see the other town of Italian Gorica and the green flatland regions of Veneto & Friuli regions with Prosecco!

-So do discover the twin towns of Gorica and Nova Gorizia, but we really wanted to get over in this piece just how key this location is and how you can easily gravitate around it on a daytrip from the Lodge to combine so many secret Slovenian places!
+It appears the EU really wants you to discover the twin towns of Gorica and Nova Gorizia and so do we, but we also really wanted to get over in this article just how close all this is to the Lodge and how you could easily gravitate around here as part of a most unexpected daytrip combining your choice of so many other unexpected secret Slovenian places!

-Maybe you will straddle the wiggly border dividing the two towns to find those Checkpoint Charlie moments or take your opportunity to pop into Italy for 5 minutes or longer.. you won't need your passport, but you will need a map!
+Maybe you will straddle the wiggly border dividing the two towns to find those Checkpoint Charlie moments or take your opportunity to pop into Italy for 5 minutes or longer.. you won't need your passport, but you will need a phone and a map!

 Email: info@lipizzanerlodge.com